How to Watch NBA games online in 2022

 Get ready because the 75th season of the NBA is heating up.
-With playoffs scheduled for between May 22nd and July 6, the 2020-21 NBA season is well and truly underway.
-And, all the suspense will come to a head during the finals that are slated for between July 8th and July 22nd.
+Set to tip-off on October 19th, and playoffs scheduled for between April 16th and June 2nd, the 2021-22 NBA season is just around the corner.
+Then, with the play-in tournament and the playoffs completed, the suspense will come to a head during the finals that are slated for between June 2nd and June 19th.

 The best way to catch the action live is, of course, from the comfort and safety of your home considering everything that’s going on.